glumb/mrc/README.md

 [![Travis](https://img.shields.io/travis/glumb/mrcl.svg)](https://travis-ci.org/glumb/mrc)

 micropede robot controller 🤖🖥👾

 Zu den Robotern [hier entlang](https://micropede.de/shop#filter=.robot).

 This project is work in progress.
-Feel free to fork update and improve it 😃
+Feel free to fork, update and improve it 😃

 All configurations and settings are based on the robot model depiced below.